ADSS (company): ADSS UK

-In 2012, ADSS expanded into the UK market with the establishment of ADSS UK, securing authorization from the Financial Conduct Authority (FCA).
+The company that later became ADSS UK was authorised by the Financial Conduct Authority (FCA) in 2012 under its previous ownership.
+In 2014, ADS Holding acquired the FCA-regulated Pioneer Trader Limited and rebranded it as ADS Securities London Limited.
 In 2016, the subsidiary reported an operating loss of £3.1 million, prompting a restructuring that included team downsizing, expense reductions, and a shift toward retail business.
 Despite these efforts, the UK division experienced declining revenues.
-2019 saw a 44% drop in activity, partially offset by a £3.26 million capital injection from the parent company.
+In 2019, revenue fell by 44%, partially offset by a £3.26 million capital injection from the parent company.
 In 2020, revenues fell from £4.99 million to £3.09 million.
-A notable but brief recovery in 2021, marked by a 362% profit increase, coincided with a continued 34% fall in overall revenues and client funds.
+In 2021, overall revenue rose by 50% to more than £4.5 million, while revenue excluding transfer-pricing income fell by 34% and net profit increased by more than 90% to £376,583.
 Between 2021 and 2023, several top executives, including CEO Paul Webb, departed from the UK subsidiary.

-Ultimately, in July 2023, ADSS withdrew entirely from the UK market, applying to cancel its FCA authorization.
-The parent company retained only limited support staff, reallocating resources toward other strategic interests.
+In July 2023, ADSS withdrew from the UK market and applied to cancel its FCA authorisation.
+The subsidiary entered a members' voluntary liquidation and was dissolved on 21 August 2025.

 Operations

-ADS Securities LLC (ADSS) is a limited liability company incorporated under the laws of the United Arab Emirates, registered with Abu Dhabi's Department of Economic Development.
-It is authorised and regulated by the Securities and Commodities Authority (SCA) of the UAE as a trading broker for Over-the-Counter (OTC) derivatives contracts and foreign exchange spot markets.
+ADS Securities LLC (ADSS) is a limited liability company incorporated under the laws of the United Arab Emirates and registered with Abu Dhabi's Department of Economic Development.
+It is authorised and regulated by the UAE Capital Market Authority (CMA).
+The group also operated a Hong Kong subsidiary regulated by the Securities and Futures Commission (SFC).

-ADSS offers brokerage and trading services powered by proprietary multi-asset trading technology.
-The firm's business areas also encompass cross-asset investment services, and wealth and asset management services.
-ADSS was notably among the first firms to offer a Dubai Oil CFD, providing Middle Eastern investors access to regional commodity markets.
+ADSS offers brokerage and trading services through its proprietary multi-asset trading technology.
+The firm's business areas also include cross-asset investment, wealth management, and asset management services.
+ADSS was among the first firms to offer a Dubai Oil CFD.

 According to the European Business Review, ADSS provides customer support services during weekdays only (24/5).

 Controversy

+In 2022, the Abu Dhabi Global Market (ADGM) Financial Services Regulatory Authority (FSRA) found that ADSS's wealth-management subsidiary, ADS Investment Solutions Limited, had breached the Common Reporting Standard (CRS) Regulations by failing to properly collect, verify and report required CRS information.
+The FSRA imposed a total financial penalty and administrative fees of AED 30,000 and ordered remedial actions.